Wide-Area Crowd Counting: Multi-View Fusion Networks for Counting in Large Scenes: Experiment Results

-We next compare our method with a traditional multi-view counting method ``Hybrid" \citep{dittrich2017people}, which is presented in Table \ref{table:comprison_traditional}. \cite{dittrich2017people} proposed two approaches (head detector and count regression) by fusing hand-crafted features (corner points or Harr feature) from multiple cameras for multi-view counting.
+\textbf{PETS S1L1.} We next compare our method with a traditional multi-view counting method ``Hybrid" \citep{dittrich2017people} on the subset of PETS2009 dataset, PETS S1L1, which is presented in Table \ref{table:comprison_traditional}. \cite{dittrich2017people} proposed two approaches (head detector and count regression) by fusing hand-crafted features (corner points or Harr feature) from multiple cameras for multi-view counting.
 Similar to \cite{dittrich2017people}, we use PETS2009 S1L1 13\_57 (view 1 and 2) for training and 13\_59 (view 1 and 2) for testing.
-Our fusion models all achieve better performance than the multi-view counting method based on traditional hand-crafted low-level features, and MVMS with learnable scale selection achieves the best scene-level counting performance.
+Our fusion models (FCN-7 backbone) all achieve better performance than the multi-view counting method based on traditional hand-crafted low-level features, and MVMSR achieves the best scene-level counting performance.